Ambulance (2022 film): Plot

 In the Los Angeles River, helicopters chase the ambulance as Danny shoots at them.
-Will and Danny drive on the opposite lane of the interstate, creating multiple accidents.
+Will and he then drive on the opposite lane of the interstate, creating multiple accidents.
 On Papi's orders, his son Roberto drives an empty ambulance towards the police after filling it with C-4 explosives and deploys machine guns on separate cars to cause additional damage, which ends up wounding Monroe in the crossfire.

-Mark chases down Roberto and accidentally makes him shoot himself after a scuffle, leaving Papi angry and distraught.
-Will and Danny escape to Papi's hideout, where Papi demands the brothers to leave Zach and Cam with them to deal with; Will refuses to cooperate and teams up with Danny to kill Papi and his crew.
-In the chaos, Cam accidentally shoots Will using Zach's gun, mistaking him for one of the gang members.
-This also gives away the police who chase them once more as they escape.
+Mark chases down Roberto and fatally shoots him after a scuffle, leaving Papi angry and distraught.
+Will and Danny escape to Papi's hideout.
+He demands the brothers leave Zach and Cam with them to deal with; Will refuses to cooperate and teams up with Danny to kill Papi and his crew.

-Danny takes the ambulance to a hospital while Cam tries to save an accidentally injured Will just as police forces surround them as they enter.
-As Cam tries to save Will's life, Danny discovers Zach's gun and becomes enraged when Cam reveals that she was the one who shot Will.
-As Anson orders Danny to turn himself in or be shot, Danny vows to kill Cam along with himself on live television, before confronting Anson and the rest of the police.
-Will, left with no other choice, shoots Danny in the back before the police arrest him and handcuff him to the ground next to a wounded Danny while Cam is safely rescued.
-Danny apologizes to Will for his actions before he dies from his injuries just as Amy and her baby son arrive, having realized about her husband's actions on going on a heist so he can pay for her cancer treatment.
-As Will is taken inside for surgery while handcuffed, Cam secretly gives some of the heist money to Amy for her surgery, and Zach, when questioned by the police about his injuries, tells them that Will saved his life.
-Cam then visits Lindsey, a girl that she rescued from a car accident earlier and holds her hand as she wakes up recovered from her injuries, before leaving the hospital.
+In the chaos, Cam accidentally shoots Will with Zach's gun.
+Danny takes the ambulance to a hospital and discovers the gun.
+He is enraged when Cam reveals that she was the one who shot Will.
+Danny vows to kill her along with himself on live television before confronting the police.

+Left with no other choice, Will shoots Danny in the back.
+Danny apologizes to him before succumbing to his injuries.
+The police arrest a heavily injured Will, taking him inside for surgery.
+Cam secretly gives some of the heist money to Amy for her surgery, and Zach, when questioned by the police about his injuries, tells them that Will saved his life.